 Sophie Smiley was born in a Dominican monastery near Cambridge - she says she had a very happy childhood surrounded by Fra Angelicos and Ethopian priests.She now teaches English and is also a staff member of Forest School Camps, working with both the able and those with learning difficulties.
 She is married and has two children.
 They all live in Cambridge.

 Michael Foreman is one of the most talented and popular creators of children's books today.
-He has won the Kate Greenaway Medal twice and has been the UK nominee for the Hans Christian Andersen Award twice.
+He has won the Kate Greenaway Medal two times and has been the UK nominee for the Hans Christian Andersen Award twice.
 His highly acclaimed books are published all over the world.
 He is married and has three sons.
 He divides his time between St Ives in Cornwall and London.

 Man Of The Match